 - Project Scope Management.
 Scope is the work that is included in the project.
 It should be defined in the planning phase (i.e. the project management plan) and changes should be well defined.

-- Project Time Management.
+- Project Schedule Management.
 Creating, monitoring and enforcing the project schedule, milestones, and completion dates.

 - Project Cost Management.
 Estimating the project costs, and monitoring and controlling them throughout the project.